csmarttemplates/csmarttemplates.github.io/README.md

 ### CSmart Templates

-This project contains reference templates for CSmart searches found at https://csmarttemplates.github.io/ Search templates describe everything required to load/manage information from a source into CSmart.
+This project contains reference templates for CSmart searches found at https://csmarttemplates.github.io/.
+Search templates describe everything required to load information (lists of items) from a source into CSmart.
+CSmart supports loading items which have titles, urls, dates, prices, images such as RSS feeds or other formatted lists of data from web sources.
+This lets you access the information you want through a better user interface.

 A search tempalte describes specifies the following in JSON format:
 - User Interface descriptors for search parameters panels ("fieldLayouts")